Baby bearded dragons require quality nutrition to thrive, making food selection especially important during their first few years.

-How often should I feed my bearded dragon?
+How often should your bearded dragon eat crickets?

 When it comes to feeding juvenile dragons, you first need to know that they require a high-protein diet.
 This means that your little one will need at least two or three hearty meals of crickets per day in order to grow.